ToastHawaii/osm-apps-catalog/src/www/docs/README.md

 - Add missing screenshots
 - Sort the tables

-### Can you program?
+### 💻 Can you program?

 Then improve this app catalog and send me a Pull Requests.
 [Click here to go to the project website of the osm apps catalog](https://github.com/ToastHawaii/osm-apps-catalog)

-## License
+## 📜 License

-Yes.
 The app is licensed under the [GNU Affero General Public License v3.0](https://github.com/ToastHawaii/osm-apps-catalog/blob/master/LICENSE).
 The code is free for use, copying and modification if you publish under the same license.

 [View source code of this catalog on GitHub](https://github.com/ToastHawaii/osm-apps-catalog)

-### I cannot program, how can I create my own theme map?
+### 🖊️ I cannot program, how can I create my own theme map?

 Try one of the following services: